phonegap/phonegap-docs/docs/en/edge/cordova/media/capture/capture.md

 > Provides access to the device's audio, image, and video capture capabilities.

-__Important privacy note:__ Collection and use of images, video, or audio from the device's camera or microphone raises important privacy issues.
+__WARNING__: Collection and use of images, video, or audio from the device's camera or microphone raises important privacy issues.
 Your app's privacy policy should discuss how the app uses such sensors and whether the data recorded is shared with any other parties.
-In addition, if the app's use of the camera or microphone is not apparent in the user interface, you should provide a just-in-time notice prior to your app accessing the camera or microphone (if the device operating system doesn't do so already).
+In addition, if the app's use of the camera or microphone is not apparent in the user interface, you should provide a just-in-time notice before the app accesses the camera or microphone (if the device operating system doesn't do so already).
 That notice should provide the same information noted above, as well as obtaining the user's permission (e.g., by presenting choices for __OK__ and __No